School counsellors and confidentiality

 The department has a duty to provide a safe educational environment for children and young people.
 That duty includes responding to allegations of a child protection nature made against employees, including volunteers, with respect to children and young persons.

 Child protection, procedures for responding to allegations against employees (PDF 2021.9KB) sets out the procedures to be followed in response to such allegations.
-They reflect legislative requirements upon the department to report to the department of Family and Community Services, the NSW Ombudsman, the Commission for Children and Young People and the Independent Commission Against Corruption.
+They reflect legislative requirements upon the department to report to the Department of Communities and Justice, the NSW Ombudsman, the Commission for Children and Young People and the Independent Commission Against Corruption.
 If there is an allegation (including an anonymous allegation) of a child protection nature against an employee the principal or workplace manager must be informed.
 If the allegation is against the principal or workplace manager, their supervisor must be informed.
 The fact the allegations against an employee, including against a volunteer, is confidential counsellor information, is not a ground for failing to report to the principal or workplace manager nor to the supervisor.

 The department and all school staff including counsellors have obligations relating to duty of care and work health and safety.
 Sometimes a student will disclose information to a counsellor that gives rise to concerns about the safety of the student, of other students and/or of staff.
 (For advice about confidential counsellor information and children at risk of harm see “Notification of risk of harm regarding children and young persons” above)